iayti/Matech.Sample.Template/README.md

 Let's go to the folder where we created our project and add new classes to our project.

 `Domain` will contain all entities, enums, exceptions, interfaces, types and logic specific to the domain layer.
-If you interested in Clean Architecture, you can check my public open source [solution template for creating a ASP.NET Core Web Api following the principles of Clean Architecture](https://github.com/iayti/CleanArchitecture).
+If you are interested in Clean Architecture, you can check my public open source [solution template for creating a ASP.NET Core Web Api following the principles of Clean Architecture](https://github.com/iayti/CleanArchitecture).

 ```csharp
 namespace Domain.Entities